rain-craft/Automation-and-Scripting/README.md

 # Automation-and-Scripting
-My bash and powershell scripts for automation or as command line tools
+My bash and powershell scripts used for automation or as command line tools